If you’re looking to improve yourself in the warm summer months and learn new things, here are the best books to read this summer.

-Written by Benjamin Spall and Michael Xander (2018)
+My Morning Routine by Benjamin Spall and Michael Xander

 Some routines are all about early morning exercise and spartan living; others are more leisurely and self-indulgent.
 What they have in common is they don’t feel like a chore.
 Once you land on the right routine, you’ll look forward to waking up.